Technical Case Studies

 Challenge:

-• Workloads couldn’t scale across clients
+• Workloads could not scale across customers

 • No fault tolerance or telemetry